-Technical Volume Content Requirements SECTION/PAGE LIMIT DESCRIPTION Cover Page The cover page should include the project title, the specific FOA Topic Area being addressed, both the technical and business points of contact, names of all team member organizations, names of the PI, Senior/Key Personnel and their organizations, the project location(s), and any statements regarding confidentiality.
+Technical Volume Content Requirements SECTION/PAGE LIMIT DESCRIPTION Cover Page The cover page should include the project title, the specific FOA Topic Area being addressed (if applicable), both the technical and business points of contact, names of all team member organizations, names of the PI, Senior/Key Personnel and their organizations, the project location(s), and any statements regarding confidentiality.
 Project Overview The Project Overview should contain the following information: (Approximately 10% of the Technical Volume) Background: The applicant should discuss the background of its organization, including the history, successes, and current research and development status (i.e., the technical baseline) relevant to the technical topic being addressed in the Full Application.
-Project Goal: The applicant should explicitly identify the targeted improvements to the baseline technology and the critical success factors in achieving that goal.
-DOE Impact: The applicant should discuss the impact that DOE funding would have on the proposed project.
-Applicants should specifically explain how DOE funding, relative to prior, current, or anticipated funding from other public and private sources, is necessary to achieve the project objectives.
-Technical Description, The Technical Description should contain the following information: Innovation, and Impact (Approximately 30% of the Technical Volume) Relevance and Outcomes: The applicant should provide a detailed description of the technology, including the scientific and other principles and objectives that will be pursued during the project.
+Project Goal and Impact: The applicant should explicitly identify goals for the targeted technology, how attainment of these goals will enable enhanced deployment of PV technology, the critical success factors in achieving these goals, and how the proposed project works towards these critical success factors.
+Technical Description, The Technical Description should contain the following information: Innovation, and Impact (Approximately 40% of the Technical Volume) Relevance and Outcomes: The applicant should provide a detailed technical description of the project, including the scientific and other principles and objectives that will be pursued during the project.
 This section should describe the relevance of the proposed project to the goals and objectives of the FOA, including the potential to meet specific DOE technical targets or other relevant performance targets.
 The applicant should clearly specify the expected outcomes of the project.
-Feasibility: The applicant should demonstrate the technical feasibility of the proposed technology and capability of achieving the anticipated performance targets, including a description of previous work done and prior results.
-Innovation and Impacts: The applicant should describe the current state-of-the-art in the applicable field, the specific innovation of the proposed technology, the advantages of proposed technology over current and emerging technologies, and the overall impact on advancing the state-of-the-art/technical baseline if the project is successful.
+Feasibility: The applicant should demonstrate that the proposed work is technically feasible within the proposed time and budget and with the applicant team.
+Applicants may wish to include a description of previous work done and prior results by both the applicant team and by the broader community to verify claims.
+Preliminary Data: The applicant should, as required, provide verifiable preliminary data supporting claims of that the proposed project is feasible and innovative.
+Data as provided should show not just performance, but replicability, demonstrating good statistical power.
+Data should be preliminary in nature, and should not overlap with the scope of proposed work.
+Innovation and Impacts: The applicant should describe the current state-of-the-art in the applicable field, the specific innovation of the proposed project, the advantages of the proposed technical solution, and the overall impact on advancing the state-of-the- art/technical baseline if the project is successful.